Thursday (band): Full Collapse (2001–2002)

 In 2001, Thursday signed to independent label Victory Records.
-After signing, they were warned by their friends that they "gotten ourselves into a situation that we would regret".
-The group were unsure what they meant, but thought things would turn out fine due to their contract with the label.
-They initially thought that part of the contract meant they could sign with a different label would they want to.
-However, they realized the deal had in fact stated they could only leave Victory if it was to join a major label, which they thought was "a far-fetched idea to say the least."
+After signing, they were warned by their friends that they had "gotten ourselves into a situation that we would regret".
+The group was unsure what they meant, but thought things would turn out fine due to their contract with the label.
+They initially thought that part of the contract meant they could sign with a different label they wanted to.
+However, they realized the deal had stated they could only leave Victory if it was to join a major label, which they thought was "a far-fetched idea to say the least."
 Later in the year, they released their second album Full Collapse through the label, eventually reaching number 178 on the Billboard 200.
 Before appearing on Warped Tour, the group visited Victory's offices and learned about Thursday-branded whoopee cushions that the label was planning to sell at the tour.
 Vocalist Geoff Rickly discussed this matter with Victory founder Tony Brummel, and according to the band, responded that Victory "was a big company and that they didn't have time to run everything by the band."

-On a number of occasions, the group attempted to have better communication with the label in regards to promotion.
+On several occasions, the group attempted to have better communication with the label in regards to promotion.
 On one occasion, Brummel informed them they were not living up to his expectations.
-Sometime afterwards, the group were touring with Saves the Day.
+Sometime afterward, the group was touring with Saves the Day.
 Brummel became more positive in his interactions, frequently calling the band "just to say hello, or to ask how record sales at shows were going."
 The group were disappointed that his positivity "wasn't there from the beginning. ...
 Instead of Tony's relationship with us being based on a love for music, it was based entirely on numbers."
 The band's new-found popularity and disgust with the label led to internal problems, which almost led the band to disband.
 The situation caused the creation of the Five Stories Falling EP, a release the band used to fulfill contractual obligations with Victory Records.
 At live shows, the band routinely told fans not to purchase the EP, but instead to download "Jet Black New Year", the only new studio recording found on the EP, with the rest consisting of live performances of four Full Collapse songs.
 While all the interactions with the label were occurring, the group were being contacted by major labels.
 The group, who "didn't understand [anything] about major labels", pondered about other independent labels they would join.
 However, due to their contract they wouldn't be allowed to move to another independent label.
 Throughout 2001, people from major label Island Records had been to the band's shows since they became a full-time touring act.
 Soon after, the label expressed interest in signing the band.